rohitx/CapstoneProject/README.md

 ## Future Work

 I would like to try out other models for my recommender such as Doc2Vec and LDA.
 I believe these two models may result is better recommendations than the current LSA model.
+Need to add more here.